 Explorer GUI

-Explorer GUI is like a playground build using Ultralytics Explorer API.
-It allows you to run semantic/vector similarity search, SQL queries and even search using natural language using our ask AI feature powered by LLMs.
+Explorer GUI is built on the Ultralytics Explorer API.
+It allows you to run semantic/vector similarity search, SQL queries, and natural language queries using the Ask AI feature powered by LLMs.

 Watch: Ultralytics Explorer Dashboard Overview